Zug Island: Steel mill

-When National Steel became insolvent in 2003 most of the island's steel facilities were purchased, along with the rest of what is now called the Great Lakes Works, by United States Steel, which currently operates the mill.
-The island is home to the mill's ironmaking facilities (the rest of the mill's facilities, primarily steelmaking and processing, are located at the main plant a few miles south in the city of Ecorse) which includes 3 blast furnaces ("A", "B" and "D") and raw materials storage areas.
-Ships supply large ore docks along the north ("1 Dock") and east ("3 Dock") shores of the island and large coal/coke/ore storage fields along the south and west ("B Area") shores.
-Number 5 Coke Battery located there, once an integral part of the mill, is independently owned and operated by EES Coke LLC, a DTE Energy company.
-Delray Connecting Railroad, a subsidiary of Transtar, LLC, also operates some rail facilities on the island.
+When National Steel became insolvent in 2003, most steel facilities and the rest of what is now called the Great Lakes Works, were purchased by United States Steel, which currently operates the mill.
+The ironmaking facilities include 3 blast furnaces ("A", "B" and "D") and raw materials storage areas (the rest of the mill's facilities, primarily steelmaking and processing, are located at the main plant a few miles south in Ecorse.
+Ships supply large ore docks along the north ("1 Dock") and east ("3 Dock") shores and large coal/coke/ore storage fields along the south and west ("B Area") shores.
+Number 5 Coke Battery, once an integral part of the mill, is independently owned and operated by EES Coke LLC, a DTE Energy company.
+Delray Connecting Railroad, a subsidiary of Transtar, LLC, operates some rail facilities on the island.
 A "2-way" vehicle/rail bridge is the main access to the island.
 Secondary vehicle and rail bridges (the "Swing Bridge") at the southwestern corner of the island also allow mainland access.

-Iron produced at Zug Island was transported in bottle cars via rail to steelmaking at the main plant while DTE's coke is shipped via rail to supply consumers, chiefly ISG/Mittal, in the merchant metallurgical market.
+Iron produced at Zug Island is transported in bottle cars via rail to steelmaking at the main plant while DTE's coke is shipped via rail to supply consumers, chiefly ISG/Mittal, in the merchant metallurgical market.
 During the industry's peak, thousands of workers were employed on the island with a large percentage of the downriver community supported by the local steel producer.
 Recently a few hundred people worked on the island with the hourly workers at U.S. Steel represented by United Steelworkers Local 1299.
-In fall of 2008 U.S. Steel halted its production due to the economic downturn, but restarted it in fall of 2009.

-U.S. Steel announced in December 2019 that it would idle most of its operations in the area, including all of its operations on Zug Island, by April 2020.
-Primary steelmaking activities did shut down in April 2020, and the hot strip mill shut down in June of the same year, however in January 2021 the Detroit Free Press reported that there remained 500 employees working at the plant, and that "a few operations [were] ongoing — as long as demand will support them".
+U.S. Steel announced in December 2019 that it would idle most of its operations in the area, including all of its operations on Zug Island.
+Primary steelmaking activities shut down in April 2020, and the hot strip mill shut down in June 2020; however in January 2021 the Detroit Free Press reported that there remained 500 employees working at the plant, and that "a few operations [were] ongoing — as long as demand will support them".